taehyoungjo/life/README.md

 Simple timelines generated from Markdown.

-I've repurposed Lim Chee Aun's [cheeaun.life](https://github.com/cheeaun/life) to act as a tool for creating general purpose timelines.
+Repurposed from Lim Chee Aun's [cheeaun.life](https://github.com/cheeaun/life)

 ## Features

+- Events: List items in the format of `- DATE TEXT` where `-`, `DATE`, and `TEXT` are separated by a single space to render an event
+- Dates: Dates of arbitrary specificity.
+See Datetime for range of formats
+- Tags: Specified by `#` in `life.md` and `#life .event.tag-XXXX .time` and `#life .event.tag-XXX .time` in custom style sheet

 ### In progress

+- Incorrect offsets with negative years
+- `onmouseover` descriptions

-## How to configure your _Life_
+## How to configure your _Timeline_

-1. Make a copy of `config.example.json`, rename it to `config.json`.
-2. Only commit it in `gh-pages` branch.

-The configuration:

 - `customStylesheetURL` - (_string_, default to `null`) Path to a custom stylesheet file, for those who doesn't like the default _theme_.
 - `yearLength` - (_number_, default to `120`) The width of the year grids, in pixels.